wang-zhenqi/LeetCodePractice/README.md

 # LeetCodePractice
-The codes created by myself when practising, different language uses different branch.
-Master branch is empty.
+The codes created by myself when practising in LeetCode.
+This branch stores the C++ codes.

-## Branches
+## Directories

-### Java
+### LCOF
-This branch contains the codes written in Java.
+Correspond to the problem collection of the book LCOF.

+If a problem has several solutions, they are committed one at a time, such that the history view will show them all.

+I may conclude the solutions unregularly, write a summary of how to think and how to solve.